-Customer complaints are a major issue for any business and must be effectively handled in order to protect business reputation, ensure repeat custom and prevent negative press coverage or word of mouth.
+Customer complaints are a major issue and vital part of running any business and must be effectively handled in order to protect business reputation, ensure repeat custom and prevent negative press coverage or word of mouth.

-Fortunately there is a range of helpful tips that can implemented to reduce complaints and ensure that customers complete transactions feeling happy, satisfied and ready to return.
+Fortunately there is a range of helpful tips that can implemented to reduce customer complaints and ensure that keeping customers happy is a priority when they complete transactions and are ready to return.

 1. Use advanced technology to keep on top of safety issues

-One of the most effective ways a business can reduce customer complaints is to arm itself with high powered software that ensures safety standards and quality control is kept up to date at all times.
+One of the most effective ways a business can reduce the number of customer complaints is to arm itself with high powered software that ensures safety standards and quality control is kept up to date at all times.
 This eliminates any potential problems before they emerge as grounds for customer dissatisfaction.

 Implementing comprehensive management software such as QADEX offers a simple dashboard on which to oversee all aspects of food safety, quality management, compliance, customers and new product development.
 The Customer Complaints module gives business owners and managers complete control over the grievance process, allowing users to easily log complaints, track outstanding complaints, manage the non-conformance process, customise letter templates and automatically chasse up any outstanding or unresolved investigations.